SensibleWood/swaggerui-webpack-boilerplate/README.md

 This is boilerplate project for running Swagger UI with Webpack.
 It exists because:

-* I wanted an easy way of slamming multiple API specifications into a Swagger UI-based project
+* I wanted an easy way of slamming multiple API specifications into a Swagger UI-based project and running it locally.
-* Using NPM/Webpack means my dependencies can be kept up-to-date easily
+* I didn't wanted to manually change the Javascript every time I added an API specification.
-* I like it
+* Using NPM/Webpack means my dependencies can be kept up-to-date easily.

 Sure there's other ways of doing this, but still...